Staff Guide: This is a quick guide to finding and preparing your courses for the next academic year, including a new course checklist.

 Re-use course content | Want to copy content from one Blackboard course to another?
 Do not “roll over” Turnitin Assignments.
 Create these new each time.
 If you have uploaded learning objects such as SCORM, Articulate and zip files please make sure you copy over the “entire course home folder” during rollover.
 Guide: How to copy (rollover) content from another course |

 Check viewing permissions for Recorded Sessions and other video content | Using videos from a previous year or course?
-A new version of Panopto will be released in June.
-Please do not provision your Panopto folders for 23-24 until July 2023.
+A new version of Panopto will be available from 4th August.
+Please do not provision your Panopto folders for 24-25 until this is available.
 Videos that are embedded in your course content or in the “Recorded Sessions” area may need to be “rolled over”.
 This ensures that the correct cohort of students have viewing permissions even for older content.
 Guide: Rolling over Panopto videos |

 Review the course menu | Can students find their way around the course?
 Make your course easy to navigate – try to stick to the standard course menu so students have a consistent experience between courses.
 Make sure students can find their marks, groups and discussion boards by adding “Tool Links”.
 Guide: Edit your course menu and navigation Guide: Create a tool link in your course menu |

 Check the information in the Module Profile | What is the “Module Profile” page and why has it been added to your Blackboard courses?
-A “Module Profile” page is included as part of the 23-24 course template.
+A “Module Profile” page is included as part of the 24-25 course template.
 The Module Profile page displays module information held in Curriculum Manager (CRUMS/Worktribe) and is automatically populated.
-Contact: Your Faculty CQA office to update information in the Module Profile. |
+Contact: Your Faculty CQA office to update information in the Module Profile.
+The module must be marked as “Approved” in CRUMS for the profile information to appear in Blackboard. |

 Add content to Module Information | What is the “Module Information” page and why has it been added to your Blackboard courses?
-A “Module Information” page appears in your 23-24 course as part of the standard template.
+A “Module Information” page appears in your 24-25 course as part of the standard template.
 This is a blank page we recommend you add module-related content to.
 You do not need to duplicate information already found in the Module Profile.
-You could include: • the kind of feedback students may receive • timetabling information • student groupings • list any specialist equipment that students need • link to online module evaluation • link to the NSS • Netiquette Guide: Blackboard Baseline |
+You could include: • the kind of feedback students may receive • timetabling information • student groupings • list any specialist equipment that students need • link to online module evaluation • link to the NSS • Netiquette Guide: Blackboard Universal Standards |

 Add Staff information | What is the “Staff Information” page and why has it been added to your Blackboard courses?
-A “Staff Information” page appears in your 23-24 courses as part of the standard template.
+A “Staff Information” page appears in your 24-25 courses as part of the standard template.
 Use this page to add contact details of key staff members.
 Guide: Adding or updating Staff Information |

-Create and link to your Reading List | What happens to your Talis Reading List and how to make changes to it?
-Talis Reading lists will be “rolled over” on 6th June.
-There is no need to make a copy of your 2022/23 lists as they will be automatically copied to any new modules.
-You can make changes to your existing 2022/23 list, any changes you make will then be copied over to your 2023/24 list as part of the rollover.
+Create and link to your Reading List | What happens to your Talis Reading List and how to make changes?
+A copy of any 2023/24 Talis Reading lists have been “rolled over” to 2024/25 modules.
+You can now select the reading list button within your 2024/25 Blackboard content and it will automatically link to your 2024/25 list.
 Guide: Create a Reading List Guide: Add your reading list to Blackboard |

 Ensure Past Exam Papers are available | What is the “Past Exam Papers” area and why has it been added to your Blackboard courses?
 Past Papers automatically links to the library’s past paper database for your module.
 Contact the Library if you would like to add past papers to the database.
 Contact: Digital Scholarship team |

 Add weekly folders to the course content area and organise your content | Adding new content?
 Ensure it is accessible!
-The CHEP Blackboard Baseline provides recommended minimum standards for course site structure and organisation within Blackboard.
+The Blackboard Universal Standards provides recommended minimum standards for course site structure and organisation within Blackboard.
 Guide: elearn staff guides for Blackboard Guide: Take inspiration from past VLE award winners |

 Organise and tidy the Grade Centre | Students will see all visible Grade Centre columns via their Marks view.
 Keep the TOTAL column hidden and hide or delete grade centre columns for assignment that are no longer relevant.
 Guide: Organising the Grade Centre |